 How To Get Started With Pilates

-First things first, it's always a good idea to consult with your doctor before beginning any new form of exercise to make sure that it's safe for you to do.
+First things first, it's always a good idea to consult with your doctor before beginning any new form of exercise to make sure that it's safe for you to do so.

-And also to stop if you feel your pain getting worse.
+And also you should stop if you feel your pain getting worse during or afterwards.

-But you need to make sure of a few things when choosing a pilates class.
+But you need to make sure of a few things before choosing a Pilates class.

-They will also take your existing injuries into account before asking you to do something.
+And also one that will take your existing injuries into account before asking you to do something.

-And on this note you also need to make sure you tell the pilates instructor of your health issues before starting any pilates class.
+So you also need to make sure you tell the Pilates instructor of your back issues before starting any Pilates class.